 training, and Storytelling), in various locations (98401 77215).

 "Center for Counselling",

-which provides Storytelling Therapy for children and adults, and also
+Storytelling) for children and adults, and also provides training in

 A primary mission of the Chennai Storytelling Association is to develop and

 share lesson plans for training adults and children in the art of

 storytelling, in English and Tamil.

 For access to these lesson plans -- and to join the e-mail group in which